 - Salesforce1 – is the platform that enables you to develop applications and exchange data via Application Programming Interface (APIs) and prebuilt programming code components.

 Being an innovative technology leader, Salesforce is constantly evolving and improving its products with new releases three times a year: in Winter, Spring, and Summer releases.
-All the important updates in regards to the summaries of seasonal releases you can find in our blog resources.
+You can find all the necessary updates regarding the summaries of seasonal releases in our blog resources.

 And What Salesforce Benefits Make You Choose Them?